NexusRanger/Reddit-Monitor-V1.1/README.md

  & sending only to YOUR OWN email address & there is NO outside access

- Useage: set a time trigger (clock icon on left) to run:'checkForNewPosts'.
+ Useage: set a time trigger (clock icon on left) to run: 'checkForNewPosts'.

  Run frequently up to 1/min for live updates, or every few hours for a regular overview
  #